Tian

-Tian (天) is one of the oldest Chinese terms for heaven and is a central concept in Chinese mythology, philosophy, and cosmology.
+Tian (天) is one of the oldest Chinese terms for heaven or the cosmos and is a central concept in Chinese mythology, philosophy, and cosmology.
 During the Shang dynasty (17th–11th century BCE), the highest deity was referred to as Shangdi or Di (帝, "Lord").
 In the subsequent Zhou dynasty, Tian became synonymous with this figure.
 Prior to the 20th century, the worship of Tian was considered an orthodox cosmic principle in China.

-In Taoism and Confucianism, Tian (the celestial aspect of the cosmos, often translated as "Heaven") is described in relation to its complementary aspect, Dì (地, often translated as "Earth").
-Together, they were understood to represent the two poles of the Three Realms of reality, with Humanity (人, pinyin) occupying the middle realm, and the lower world inhabited by demons (魔, pinyin) and spirits or "ghosts" (鬼, pinyin).
+In Taoism and Confucianism, Tian is described in relation to its complementary aspect Dì (地), which is the term for Earth.
+Together, they were understood to represent the two poles of reality, with Humanity (人, pinyin) occupying the Earth realm.

-Tian was variously thought of as a supreme power presiding over lesser gods and human beings, a force that could bring order, calm, catastrophe, or punishment, a deity, destiny, an impersonal force governing events, a holy world or afterlife, possibly containing multiple realms, or some combination of these.
+Tian has had multiple meanings or roles attached to it.
+It was thought of as a supreme power over other gods and humans, a force that could bring order or catastrophe, destiny, a deity, or even a holy world or afterlife.